KiandaBPM/docs/content/docs/platform/rules/general/multiple-rules.md

 ## Rule order example ##

 For example, you may want a process to send automated emails to a safety manager, where the email includes submitted form data.
 In this case a **Send email rule** could be attached to a form **Submit** button so an email is sent once the button is clicked.
 This will result in an automated email to a designated person.
-To generate a report of the completed form you can use the **Generate word** **document** **rule** triggered again when the **Submit** button is clicked.
+To generate a report of the completed form, you can use the **Generate word** **document** **rule** triggered again when the **Submit** button is clicked.
 In this example the **Generate word document rule** has to be executed <u>before</u> the **Send email rule**, so that the Word document can be generated and then attached to the email.

 The rule order consideration is therefore particularly important when rules are **dependent** on each other - where the output of one rule is the input of another rule.